Should you use the default e-mail server or your own SMTP server?

 - Pro: You get full tracking of the e-mail and can easily check the status (delivered, opened, clicked etc.).

-- Con: There is a small extra risk (aprox.
-2-3%) of the e-mail ending up in the recipient's spam folder.
+- Con: There is a small extra risk (approximately 2-3%) of the e-mail ending up in the recipient's spam folder.

 2. Use own SMTP server

-With this setting the e-mail is send from Prezentor (Sendgrid) to your own SMTP server and from there to the recipient.
+With this setting the e-mail is sent from Prezentor (Sendgrid) to your own SMTP server, and from there to the recipient.

 - Con: As the e-mail is sent from Prezentor (Sendgrid) to your server and then to the recipient, the tracking stops when it reaches your server.
 The sender will therefore first see the e-mail as being sent and then opened or clicked if applicable.
 When the recipient clicks on items in the e-mail (e.g. a presentation or a file) the connection and the tracking is re-opened to Prezentor and the sender will get the statistics on what the recipient looked at.

 3. BCC recipient for CRM integration